-This stunning reality means we have now entered the third phase, where HIV Infected patients have joined the rest of us to, “become old.”
+This stunning reality means we have now entered the third phase, where HIV-infected patients have joined the rest of us to “become old.”

-An HIV patient can qualify for this Medicare program is a big deal and it reflects the miracle of our national and global medical-scientific journey of discovery, innovation and treatment.
+That an HIV patient can qualify for this Medicare program is a big deal and it reflects the miracle of our national and global medical-scientific journey of discovery, innovation and treatment.

 It wasn’t that long ago that President Ronald Reagan first talked publicly about the unspeakable and stigmatized disease.
 He began the funding process, which led Congress to allocate almost three times more than what he requested.

 Why would we now threaten to cap the progress we’ve made for aging HIV patients?
-It is something every administration — in the past 35-years — has done to give hope people through access to innovative medicines and enabling them to have the possibility of a long life.
+It is something every administration — in the past 35-years — has done to give hope to people through access to innovative medicines and enabling them to have the possibility of a long life.

-Denying access through clever, if misinformed tactics — such as prior authorization and step-therapy — will not only adversely affect the progress we have seen, it will become a version of the most reviled and ultimately defeated parts of the Affordable Care Act: those death panels that we feared would decide who does and does not get access to medical and health interventions.
+Denying access through clever, if misinformed, tactics — such as prior authorization and step-therapy — will not only adversely affect the progress we have seen, it will become a version of the most reviled and ultimately defeated parts of the Affordable Care Act: those death panels that we feared would decide who does and does not get access to medical and health interventions.

 This proposal is not consistent with the cross-aisle claims for supporting funding to pre-existing conditions.
-AIDs has always been a sort of social barometer for moral clarity, one fears these steps backward also represent the proverbial slippery slope for other tragic disease areas from cancer to Alzheimer’s.
+AIDS has always been a sort of social barometer for moral clarity, one fears these steps backward also represent the proverbial slippery slope for other tragic disease areas, from cancer to Alzheimer’s.

 President Trump, his HHS Secretary Alex Azar and their Administrator of Center for Medicare and Medicaid Services Seema Verma should intervene.
-Congress could take a position — one that surely would be bi-partisan — both following in the tradition of Ronald Reagan and all who followed.
+Congress could take a position — one that surely would be bipartisan — both following in the tradition of Ronald Reagan and all who followed.
 There is no reason to not stay on the right side of history on this issue.